campaign-layer/origin-sdk/README.md

 `disconnect() => void`

-The `disconnect` method logs the user out of the Camp SDK on the client side.
+The `disconnect` method logs the user out of the Origin SDK on the client side.

 ```js
 auth.disconnect();